-Projects I would not undertake
+Interior design projects I would not undertake

 I have never turned down a project and always wanted to find out more about it and speak to the person first, I certainly would never turn down a project without first knowing more about it.
 I do like the variety and have worked on education, hotels – across the board really.

-A typical project of mine
+A typical interior design project of mine

 I have been working on a small boutique hotel, Jesmond Dene House in Newcastle upon Tyne, and have been given scope to upgrade the bedrooms and lounges, I have really enjoyed it.
 It is the biggest commercial project I have done since starting up on my own.
 The core challenge was the budget – the rooms were already designated so the challenge was to put a new stamp on it.